AlexKman/BE2_Nc_Knews/README.md

 ### Description

-We will be building the API to use in the Northcoders News Sprint during the Front End block of the course.
+This is the API used in the Northcoders News Sprint which is using a database of topics, articles, comments and users

-Our database will be PSQL, and you will interact with it using [Knex](https://knexjs.org).
+The database is using PSQL, and you will interact with it using [Knex](https://knexjs.org).

+##### Endpoint details

 ### NOTE: